Stanford University

-The university is organized around seven schools on the same campus: three schools consisting of 40 academic departments at the undergraduate level as well as four professional schools that focus on graduate programs in law, medicine, education, and business.
-The university also houses the public policy think tank, the Hoover Institution.
-Students compete in 36 varsity sports, and the university is one of two private institutions in the Division I FBS Pac-12 Conference.
-As of May 26, 2022, Stanford has won 131 NCAA team championships, more than any other university, and was awarded the NACDA Directors' Cup for 25 consecutive years, beginning in 1994–1995.
-In addition, by 2021, Stanford students and alumni had won at least 296 Olympic medals including 150 gold and 79 silver medals.
+The university is organized around seven schools of study on an 8,180 acre campus, one of the largest in the nation.
+It houses the Hoover Institution, a public policy think tank, and is classified among "R1: Doctoral Universities – Very high research activity".
+Students compete in 36 varsity sports, and the university is one of eight private institutions in the Atlantic Coast Conference (ACC).
+Stanford has won 136 NCAA team championships, and was awarded the NACDA Directors' Cup for 25 consecutive years, beginning in 1994.
+Students and alumni have won 302 Olympic medals (including 153 gold).